A simple hack will elevate store-bought hummus, making it creamier and more flavorful – with a little extra protein too!

 Stonyfield kicked off 2017 with Simply Organic.
 In addition to selling high quality organic spices, Simply Organic gives back 4% of its annual net savings to charitable causes and aims to improve life in communities all around the world.
 What’s more, Stonyfield rung in the New Year with a new product.
 Double Cream yogurt is the most accurate yogurt substitute I’ve found to date for sour cream.
 It can also be used in place of mayonnaise, cream, cream cheese, and oil in a variety of recipes.
 I even substituted it for the nut butter I typically use in a simple muffin recipe with good results.
-The fat content is higher than regular full fat yogurt–which is why it’s more versatile in baking–yet cup for cup, the nutritional breakdown is still preferable to mayo, sour cream, etc.
+The fat content is higher than regular full fat yogurt, which is why it’s more versatile in baking.

-Double Cream yogurt is currently available at Whole Foods, but not to worry if it’s not yet available where you shop.
-The following hummus “recipe” can be made with any of your current Stonyfield favorites.
+Double Cream yogurt is currently available at Whole Foods, but not to worry if it isn’t available where you shop.
+The following hummus “recipe” can be made with your favorite yogurt.
 I prefer Greek, and any fat content will work.
 A higher fat content provides a smoother flavor; nonfat delivers a bit more tang.
 Regular, non-Greek yogurt can be used if you prefer a thinner hummus.
 This is actually a good idea if you’d like to use the hummus as a dressing.
-(More on that in the weeks ahead!😀)
+(More on that in the weeks ahead! 😀)

 Yield: 10 servings